 On November 23, Oxford shared interim trial data for two different dosing regimens tested in phase 3 trials.
 In one, the vaccine was 90% effective, and in the other, it was 62% effective, for an average efficacy of 70.4%.
 No one who received the vaccine developed a severe case of COVID-19.

-While not the first vaccine to receive authorization, it is cheaper than the ones produced by Pfizer and Moderna ($3-$4 per dose compared to $20-$37).
-It can be transported and stored at refrigerator temperatures, too, which could make it easier to distribute.
+Controversy aside, Oxford's shot is cheaper than the ones produced by Pfizer and Moderna ($3-$4 per dose compared to $20-$37), and it can be transported and stored at refrigerator temperatures, too, which could make it easier to distribute.

 AstraZeneca says it could produce two billion doses of the vaccine in 2021.

 Sinopharm's Inactivated Vaccine

 Some vaccines provide protection against disease by introducing the body to an inactivated version of a virus or bacteria — that is, one that can no longer make a person sick, but can still prompt an immune response.

 The first inactivated coronavirus vaccine to make it to phase 3 trials is co-developed by Chinese state-owned company Sinopharm and the Wuhan Institute of Biological Products.